BurpTech/burp-dimmer/MANUAL.md

 #### Reset button functions

 - Press to reboot the device
-- Press and hold for 2 seconds to enable Access Point network mode
+- Press and hold for 2 seconds to toggle the Access Point network mode
   - The status LED will flash once
 - Press and hold for 5 seconds to start WPS Config network mode
   - The status LED will flash twice
-- Press and hold for 10 seconds to turn off WiFi
+- Press and hold for 10 seconds to toggle the WiFi on/off
   - The status LED will flash 3 times
 - Press and hold for 20 seconds to restore factory settings
   - The status LED will flash 4 times